 The purpose of these pages is to discuss Western music theory related to chords with a slant toward ukulele.
 Music notation on a staff and how to read music are not covered.

-People played music long before someone wrote down music theory.
-The rules of music are loaded with exceptions.
+People played music long before someone wrote down music theory. black

 We will ignore many extras and just scratch the surface of music theory.
 The impractical goal is to cover a semester of music theory in an hour, with precise introductions to these music terms: